niemasd/basespace-cli/README.md

 I am in no way affiliated with Illumina, the BaseSpace team, or the BaseSpace CLI code.
 I do not claim to have written the code myself.
 Further, the code I modified is publicly available [here](https://basespace.bintray.com/BaseSpaceCLI-DEB/), meaning this falls under fair use.
 Full rights and credits to Illumina and the BaseSpace team.

+Currently, this repository contains `basespace-cli_0.8.12-590_amd64` and `bscp_0.5.3-327_i386` (I chose the 32-bit version of `bscp` for compatibility).

 # INSTALLATION
 Simply clone this repository and add it to your `PATH`.
 To run, simply run the `bs` symbolic link in the root of the repository, which links to `usr/local/bin/bs`.